liu7d7/notes/notes.md

     1. the war has already started
     2. we should not stand idle
     3. a life of slavery is worse than dying for freedom
-    4. we should fight, rather than death
+    4. we should fight rather than give up freedom

 overall: we should fight for liberty immediately, because we have the means and have no choice other than to fight to preserve liberty.